HYLODE/HyUi/README.md

 An NHS machine or similar within sensitive environment with access to PII.
 You wish to be able to deploy the actual application.

+## Development workflow

+### 1. Make synthetic version of the data

+We imagine that the developer has the appropriate permissions to view the raw data including patient identifiable information (either themselves, or in partnership with a colleague).
+A justification for this position is [here][provisioning].
+Practically, this means early interactive data exploration using the UCLH Datascience Desktop and similar tools, and in turn access to EMAP and Clarity/Caboodle.

+This should generate an initial data specification, and this can be used to generate synthetic data.
+The synthetic data can then be used to drive the rest of the pathway.

+### 2. Develop with synthetic data
+### 3. Write some tests and quality control
+### 4. Update the plot to run live
+### 5. Allow inspection over the last months
+### 6. Split by specialty